'Ace Summer Sunset' Dahlia (Dinnerplate)

 Full Sun to Partial Shade

-Bloom Color: Pink and White
+Bloom Color: White with red accents

 Additional Information